rsdoiel/antenna/archives/2025/columns_2025.01.md

 date: 2025-01-08, from: Doc Searls (at Harvard), New Old Blog

 We&#8217;re watching KABC/7 from Los Angeles, live on our Roku TV (which has it among hundreds of &#8220;Live TV&#8221; channels), and in a browser on this laptop.
-One screen grab: Fire.ca.gov has much information, and maps.
-Here&#8217;s one for the Palisades fire: Winds are so strong that there is no fire fighting on the front [&#8230;]
+One screen grab: KABC/7 live coverage of the Palisades fire, and the new one a Eaton Canyon in Altadena.Fire.ca.gov has much information, and maps.
+Here&#8217;s one for the [&#8230;]

 <br>